sigdat-org/sigdat/_pages/events.md

 ---
 {% include base_path %}

+*Note*: The links for the older conferences and workshops no longer exist on the web.
+For those links, a snapshot from the Internet Archive is used instead.

 ### 2017 Conference on Empirical Methods in Natural Language Processing (EMNLP 2015)
 - September 7-11, 2017
 - Øksnehallen, Copenhagen, Denmark